yamahigashi/unofficial-fabricengine-documents-ja/Source/KLProgrammingGuide/globals.rst

     report("After: a1 = " + a1 + ", a2 = " + a2);
   }

-Direct assignment overloads are subject to the following restrictions:
+Compound assignment overloads are subject to the following restrictions:

 - They must take exactly one parameter.
 The parameter may be of any type but it must be an input-only parameter.